Brian-W-Li/puzzle/README.md

 # Puzzle Game References
 My game is a puzzle game.
 I programmed with  Badgame LibGdx at https://libgdx.com/ It is a java game platform.
-LibGdx generates the initial project framework.
+LibGdx generates the initial project framework, the libraries, build, gradle, etc.
+Thank you LibGdx!!!

 The pikachu picture comes from https://cdn2.bulbagarden.net/upload/0/0d/025Pikachu.png